fabiomsr/Strawberry-Processor/README.md

 ~~~

-Finally you have to run the processor:
+Finally, you have to run the processor:

 ~~~ts
     const provider = new JSONFileProvider("README.json")